L.A. Man Who Suffered Burns From Crash Says Surgery Would Make Him 1st African-American to Receive Facial Transplant

 A Los Angeles man who suffered extensive burns in a crash told KTLA on Friday that he was raising money to fund a procedure that would make him the first African-American to receive a facial transplant.

-According to a GoFundMe page for Robert Chelsea, he was driving home from church in 2013 when his car overheated, forcing him to pull over to the side of the freeway.
+According to a GoFundMe page for Robert Chelsea, he was driving home from church in 2013 when his car overheated and forced him to pull over to the side of the freeway.

 While waiting for roadside assistance, a drunken driver crashed into Chelsea's vehicle, the page said.
 The car exploded on impact, causing Chelsea to suffer third-degree burns on over 50 percent of his body, according to the website.